hereon-GEMS/pydidas/pydidas/docs/source/manuals/cmdline_apps/cmd_directory_spy_app.rst

 Accessing results
 -----------------

-Results can be accessed After running the :py:class:`DirectorySpyApp <pydidas.apps.DirectorySpyApp>`, results can be accessed either directly to store the object for further use in the Python console or script or they can be stored.
+:py:class:`DirectorySpyApp <pydidas.apps.DirectorySpyApp>` results can
+be only be accessed indirectly within Python.

 Accessing results within Python
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The results can be accessed through the ``image``, ``filename`` and ``image_metadata`` properties.
-Note that this requires to connect the AppRunner results with the local apps ``multiprocessing_store_results``.
+The results can be accessed through the :py:data:`image`, :py:data:`filename` and :py:data:`image_metadata` properties.
+Note that this requires to connect the AppRunner :py:data:`sig_results` with the local app's :py:meth:`multiprocessing_store_results
+<pydidas.apps.DirectorySpyApp.multiprocessing_store_results>` method:

 .. code-block::